timkurvers/valheim-macos/README.md

 2. Navigate to the cloned repository in your terminal of choice.
 3. Run `./build.sh` and follow the instructions.

+   > __Note__
-   Note: The script requires Steam credentials so that Valheim data can be acquired.
-As the original macOS Steam client does not have access to Valheim, this is done via [DepotDownloader].
+   > The script requires Steam credentials so that Valheim data can be acquired.
+As the original
+   > macOS Steam client does not have access to Valheim, this is done via [DepotDownloader].

 4. Once the build script finishes, verify presence of `Valheim.app` in the `build` folder.